I held my last exam at Roskilde University on January 27, 2017. Thus ended my 10 years of tenured professorship.

 Yes.
 I can do better than dull.
 I can teach others to read artfully and brilliantly, be that visual text, cards and oracles, or their own nature.
 Have you heard of how valuable your emptiness is?

 I have students in my Nonreading program who would swear by this value.
 Nothing is more liberating than knowing that you have no substance, no self-existence.
 Let us now laugh and take a bow.
 We are very privileged to have access to this information.

-I take my last exam at Roskilde University as a good omen.
+I take my last oral exam at Roskilde University with a student in the graduate program as a good omen.
 The student scored the highest grade.
 Of course he did.
 I supervised him.
 There are some things I’m goddamn good at.
 Teaching.

 My last exam at an institution that has no honor frees me from having to honor ‘no honor’.